HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/kaltura_configuration.md

 ```

 ### Plugin security Configuration
-In DAM-Extensibility plugins comes with security enabled.
-So i.e. the API requests are authenticated with the security key which is transmitted and validated in every calls both plugin and callback calls, and the user can write this in the same config file under security configuration and give the value to authenticationKey param.
-And then this value is passed for plugin configuration key attribute so that DAM sends this with each request to authenticate.
+In DAM Extensibility, plugins come with security enabled.
+So, the API requests are authenticated with the security key, which is transmitted and validated in every call, both for plugin and callback calls, and the user can write this in the same config file under security configuration and give the value to the authenticationKey parameter.
+This value is then passed for plugin configuration key attribute, so that DAM sends this with each request to authenticate.

 ```
    # Security related configuration, e.g. default credentials default